Job Sampson Andrews1,2

 Census/Where lived/Occupations

-The census of 1851 showed Luke and Job and their sisters Mary and Emma in the household of their mother Tabitha at Odcombe, SOM, ENG, enumerated as ANDREWS (all b.
-Odcombe, SOM):Tabitha Widow 41 ; Mary 15; Luke 13; Sansom 4; Emma 4m; Lodgers: Mary COLE 16 Glover b Odcombe; John CORNISH 13 Labourer b Beaminster.4 Job Sampson Andrews appeared on the census of 1861 at 11 Dunlaw Head, Odcombe, SOM, ENG, as step son of William Robins.6 By 1868 Job Sampson Andrews was a "shareman" with Levi Dolimount, Sarah's uncle at Francois, NFD, CAN.5 He was not found in the census of 1871 ENG (as Job, and all the variants of Sampson I could think of, within 5 yrs of 1848, born Somerset, which does add fuel to the identification of the 1867 Newfoundland sighting).10
+The census of 1851 showed Luke and Job and their sisters Mary and Emma in the household of their mother Tabitha Odcombe, SOM, ENG, enumerated as ANDREWS (all b.
+Odcombe, SOM):Tabitha Widow 41 ; Mary 15; Luke 13; Sansom 4; Emma 4m; Lodgers: Mary COLE 16 Glover b Odcombe; John CORNISH 13 Labourer b Beaminster.4 Job Sampson Andrews appeared on the census of 1861 Dunlaw Head (11), Odcombe, SOM, ENG, as step son of William Robins.6 By 1868 Job Sampson Andrews was a "shareman" with Levi Dolimount, Sarah's uncle Francois, NFD, CAN.5 He was not found in the census of 1871 ENG (as Job, and all the variants of Sampson I could think of, within 5 yrs of 1848, born Somerset, which does add fuel to the identification of the 1867 Newfoundland sighting.)10

 All the other info